OriolPascualOliver/TetrapolarMotorDriver/README.md

 # TetrapolarMotorDriver
 > This project is a driver for a bldc stepper frankenstein motor with 4 poles.
-Its based on a Atmega328p and it can also control temperature.
+Its based on a Atmega328p and it can also control two digital inputs and two extra outputs.
 > The project was made to retrofit a outdated lab equipment.

 ## Specs: